 Family Guardian Insurance Company Limited (the "Company") is incorporated under the Companies Act, 1992 of the Commonwealth of The Bahamas to sell life insurance, health insurance and annuities and is a wholly owned subsidiary of FamGuard Corporation Limited ("FamGuard" or the Parent), also incorporated in The Bahamas.
-The Company is licensed as an Insurance Companies Act, 1969.
+The Company is licensed as an insurance company under the Insurance Companies Act, 2009.